 Oils break down natural & synthetic rubber – and we mean fast.
 Sorry we couldn’t find a better video, but it does make the point …

-And be careful about more than just your lubricant – body lotions & oils can have a similar effect.
+And be careful about more than just your lubricant – body lotion, massage oil & other skincare products can have a similar effect.

 Always Check the Lubricant's Labeling